Superradiance -- the 2020 Edition: Black holes superradiant instabilities

-\item It was recently shown that RN-dS BHs are unstable under spherically-symmetric charged scalar perturbations~\cite{Zhu:2014sya,Konoplya:2014lha}\footnote{Higher dimensional RN-dS were shown to be unstable in $D\geq 7$ dimensions against gravito-electromagnetic perturbations~\cite{Konoplya:2008au,Cardoso:2010rz,Konoplya:2013sba}.
+\item It was shown that RN-dS BHs are unstable under spherically-symmetric charged scalar perturbations~\cite{Zhu:2014sya,Konoplya:2014lha,Destounis:2019hca}\footnote{Higher dimensional RN-dS were shown to be unstable in $D\geq 7$ dimensions against gravito-EM perturbations~\cite{Konoplya:2008au,Cardoso:2010rz,Konoplya:2013sba}.
 However this instability is of different nature.}.
 Given the fact that asymptotically flat RN BHs are stable against these perturbations, this is a quite surprising and still not very well understood result.
 In Ref.~\cite{Konoplya:2014lha} it was shown that a necessary condition for the instability to occur is that the field's frequency $\omega_R$ satisfies: \be \frac{qQ}{r_c}<\omega_R<\frac{qQ}{r_+}\,. \ee This is exactly the superradiant condition for this spacetime (cf. Eq.~\eqref{superradiance_dS}), which suggests that the instability is of superradiant nature.
 However, it was also found that not all the superradiant modes are unstable and only the monopole $l=0$ suffers from this instability.
 The instability only occurs at small values of the coupling $q Q\lesssim 1$, as long as $qQ\gg \mu M$, where $\mu$ is the mass of the scalar field, and disappears when $\Lambda\to 0$.
 The end-state of the instability is still an open-problem, but the fact that the system is not confined, unlike in the RN-AdS case (see Sec.~\ref{sec:breaking}), makes it likely that the instability will extract charge and mass from the BH, evolving to a stable region in the parameter space.
+A detailed understanding of charged BHs in asymptotically dS spacetimes may also prove fundamental to explore the Strong Cosmic Censorship Conjecture: it was shown recently that near-extremal geometries damp fluctuations fast enough that Cauchy horizons are stable, opening the door to the lack of determinism in GR~\cite{Cardoso:2017soq,Luna:2018jfk,Dias:2018ufh,Dias:2018etb}.